msp99000/nvim/README.md

 ```

 Wait sometime till all the dependencies are loaded.
 Don't worry if it throws some errors as it's the first run.

+#### Setting up Code completion

+After the neovim setup is complete, run the following command in the terminal `Codeium Auth`
+This will take you to a web page, copy the key and paste it here.